Skip to navigation

 Under sales to museums you will find an overview of more than 50 paintings and works of art which I have sold to Belgian and foreign museums since 2001.

 This website is updated at regular intervals.
 Add it to your list of favourites and visit it regularly.

-My latest catalogue Ars Longa.
-20 Years of Masterpieces from the Middle Ages and the Renaissance.
-A Selection from My Current Collection (cat. no.20) can be accessed online as from today.
+My latest catalogue Quos Ego.
+Dawn of a New Era.
+Masterpieces from the 15th and 16th Century (cat. no.21) can be accessed online as from today.

 These strange and confusing times we live in also affect the art trade: travel restrictions make a physical visit to a gallery extremely difficult; exhibitions are delayed; auctions are only held online; and art fairs are postponed or cancelled.Every art dealer is looking for a different way of working.
 I, myself, see two viable alternatives: the digital world, where all kinds of initiatives see the light of day but, of course, nobody knows which events are stayers; and the other being the good old catalogue, of which this is the 21st edition.